spider-123-eng/Hadoop/README.md

 Guys,

-Here you will find lot of sample MapReduce programs to process different types of files like Text,PDF,CSV,Log etc..
+Here you will find some sample MapReduce programs to process different types of files like Text,PDF,CSV,Log etc..

 #src\com\hadoop\mapReduce\trendfinder Folder :
 In trendfinder folder you will find how to work with multiple Mappers and Reducers .